FEATool Multiphysics

 While the solution process is running the Stop button will halt/pause the solver and plot the current solution state, while the Cancel button terminates the solution process and discards the current solution (note that it can take some time for the solver register a halt event and to stop).
 If the Close automatically checkbox is marked, the OpenFOAM control panel will be automatically closed after the solution process has finished, and FEATool will switch to Postprocessing Mode.

 The Edit button in the control panel opens a new dialog box where OpenFOAM dictionary and case files can be viewed and edited (select the dictionary file to view/edit in the left hand side tree list).
-Note that manually editing OpenFOAM case files will lock the settings controls (due to potential mismatches between manual input and the controls).
-Open the View/Edit dialog box again and press the Cancel button to clear/reset case files unlock and re-enable controls .
+Note that manually editing OpenFOAM case files will lock the settings controls (due to potential mismatches between manual input and the dialog box controls).
+Open the View/Edit dialog box again and press the Cancel button to clear/reset case files unlock and re-enable GUI controls.

-The Export button allows for OpenFOAM dictionary and case files to be exported for external manual processing, editing, and saving.
+The Export button allows for OpenFOAM dictionary and case files to be exported for external manual processing, editing, and solving.

 The following solver parameters and settings can be modified and set through the OpenFOAM dialog box and control panel.